-When you turn on the computer in the morning, your mind should be squarely in work mode.
-This is only possible if your surroundings are geared towards work – preferably an office of your own (not just a corner of the living room); a desk and chair (not the kitchen table); and a sense that this is your place of work.
+When you flick on the computer in the morning, your mind should be squarely in work mode.
+This is only possible if your surroundings are geared towards work – an office of your own (not just a corner of the living room); a desk and chair (not at the kitchen table); and a sense that this is your place of work.
 If your office doubles up as the laundry room or gym you may find it hard to get that sense, so fight hard to establish your own dedicated work space – and keep it that way.

 Establish a routine that works for you